elmidelange/CloudWine/README.md

 # Step 2
 ``` -->

-## Configs
-The config.yaml file contains the final mode parameters for input into the training script.
-See 'Train Model' section below.

 <!-- ## Test
 - Include instructions for how to run all tests after the software is installed
 ```